 Unlike public schools, private schools are not legally required to create special education programs for students who have difficulty learning in traditional classrooms.
-In the past, Jewish day schools have not always been equipped to serve students with special needs, said Alan Oliff, director of the Combined Jewish Philanthropies Initiative for Day School Excellence.
+In the past, Jewish day schools have not always been equipped to serve those students, said Alan Oliff, director of the Combined Jewish Philanthropies Initiative for Day School Excellence.

 “This all came about because some students were not able to be served, and families were really very invested and interested in Jewish day school education,’’ said Oliff, whose Boston-based group has been working on the issue for the past six years.

 Advocates hope the new grant, announced earlier this month, will increase the number of special-needs students at the 13 Jewish day schools in the Greater Boston area.
 Six schools will be chosen to participate in a program that could become a model for other schools.